 Yup, we’re pretty smart, alright.
 Unfortunately, within just a few generations we’ve also managed to create advanced technologies that undermine how we evolved to live on Earth.
 And we’re taking the whole planet down the rabbit hole with us.

-The core issue entails how technology disrupts Earth’s native electromagnetic fields, which are sunshine, geomagnetic field, and oscillating magnetic fields.
+The core issue entails how technology disrupts Earth’s three main native electromagnetic fields: 1) sunshine; 2) the geomagnetic field; and, 3) oscillating magnetic fields.

 HEADS UP #2: My strongest recommendation is for you to adopt an approach to defending your health as a continuing effort.
 Make it like a hobby if you have to.
 Your incentive is to be healthy, or to return to health if you’ve already got one or more of those Diseases of Civilization (which is pretty much all disease).

 Your goal is to set yourself up to avoid acquiring any of the Top 10 Causes of Death according the CDC.
-(By the way, the CDC list omits the #3 cause – iatrogenic (treatment) disorders.
-If you’re healthy enough, you won’t need treatment as often.
-Or maybe not at all.)
+(By the way, the CDC list omits the #3 cause – iatrogenic (treatment-caused) fatalities.
+If you’re healthy enough, iatrogenic disorders are less of an issue, since you’ll need fewer treatments that can lead to them.)

-How you deal with technology is the key to avoiding modern disease, including infectious diseases such as COVID-19.
+How you deal with technology is the key to avoiding modern diseases, including infectious diseases such as COVID-19.

 Before You Get Started

-It goes without saying that good health is your best defense.
+It goes without saying that good health is your best defense against disease, infectious or otherwise.
 All damage from technology will be worse if you aren’t healthy to start with.
 If you have any kind of disorder, small or large, it will put you at a disadvantage.
 If you’re taking prescription or over-the-counter drugs for any kind of health issue, they (and the underlying conditions[s] they are meant to treat) will put you at a disadvantage.

 Fortunately for you, your best healer is – drumroll – YOU!